-The directors do not recommend a final dividend, (2017: same).
+The directors do not recommend the payment of a dividend (2017: £nil).

 Statement of disclosure to the auditor

 Each person who is a director at the date of approval of this report confirms that:

 - so far as the director is aware, there is no relevant audit information of which the company auditor is unaware; and - the director has taken all the steps that he/she ought to have taken as a director in order to make himself/herself aware of any relevant audit information and to establish that the company's auditor is aware of that information.